Beowulf Maps

 6th Century Territory of the Danes

 Keep in mind the boundaries are estimates and would have changed with virtually every battle of the war-loving tribes.
-But this shows at the time when the Danes were strong under Hrothgar and his nephew Rolf after him, the Great Hall at Lejre would be almost in the geographic center.
+But this map above approximates the territory of the Danes under Hrothgar and his nephew Rolf after him.
+The Great Hall at Lejre occupied the geographic center of their land.
 Their territory included much of the Jutland Peninsula (the modern Denmark), the very southern tip of the Swedish Peninsula, the larger island of Zeeland between the two, as well as numerous smaller islands.

 This map also gives you an idea how the spear-carrying Danes of